project-sunbird/project-sunbird.github.io/pages/developer-docs/onboarding.md

 ---
 type: landing
 directory: developer-docs
-title: Onboarding Users
+title: Onboarding API Consumers
-page_title: Onboarding Users
+page_title: Onboarding API Consumers
-description: Onboarding Users
+description: Onboarding API Consumers
-keywords: Onboarding process, Onboarding users, Onboarding
+keywords: Onboarding process, Onboarding API Consumers, Onboarding
 published: true
 allowSearch: true
 ---
+## Overview

 Sunbird has the provision to register and provide user credentials (user ID and password) to organizations, such as states, NGO, corporates and other institutes or organizations.

 The organizations take a policy decision to allow or disallow registering single individual users.
 Contact your organization administrator for details.

-## Onboarding New API Consumer
+### Onboarding New API Consumer

 1. Open `sunbird-devops/ansible/roles/kong-consumer/defaults/main.yml`